 2. Consider if it’s too hard or too easy to collect

 This tip depends on your personality.
 Some people like the chase of looking for a rare piece of Edwardian jewelry, or the only copy of an original comic book.
-If your goal is to focus on rarity, you might be content with a small collection.
+If your goal is to focus on rarity, you might be content with a small collection or even a digital collection.
 However, others might prefer packing the biggest variety they can.
 There are some categories where you can find a happy medium, though.

 Locket jewelry has been very popular in Europe.
 Designers started making them in the 16th century, and buyers often filled them with pictures of loved ones to honor those who passed away.
 Lockets were available for middle to high-class budgets.
 You could collect brass-made and oval-shaped ones to start your collection, as those were more affordable at the time.
 As you advance, though, you might enjoy the chase of looking for those made of gold or precious stones.

 Are you enjoying this article?Sign up to our Free Weekly Newsletter

 There’s a lot of reasons it’s best to dip your toes in a collection instead of diving in.
 First of all, you want to take the time to educate yourself on what you’re collecting.
 Imagine that you decide to collect Francs, France’s currency before it was replaced by the Euro in 1999.
 A counterfeit coin could change the value of your collectible, so it’s best to research how to tell real versus fake coins.

 Making sure that you avoid fake items is something to be aware of in any collection.
 This goes especially if you collect something that goes on your skin, such as cosmetics.
 Counterfeit items can violate safety standards, making your item not only fake, but also toxic.
 Moreover, some people will dedicate a room or shelf to their collection as it grows.
 It’s hard to predict how large your assortment will get, so we recommend playing it by ear.

 4. Tell people you’re a collector